CookiePLMonster/CookiePLMonster.github.io/_posts/2023-01-15-remastering-colin-mcrae-rally-3-silentpatch.md

 ***

 But first, a few words about the game for the uninitiated.
-Colin McRae Rally 3 is a racing game from Codemasters, released originally for the PS2 and Xbox on {{ "2002-10-25" | date: page.date-format }}, later ported to PC by Six by Nine Ltd. and released there on {{ "2003-06-13" | date: page.date-format }}.[^cmr3-release-date] It was received well and was succeeded by two more sequels in 2003 and 2004 before the franchise moved on to a Colin McRae DiRT series.
+Colin McRae Rally 3 is a racing game from Codemasters, released originally for the PS2 and Xbox on {% include elements/time.html date="2002-10-25" %}, later ported to PC by Six by Nine Ltd. and released there on {% include elements/time.html date="2003-06-13" %}.[^cmr3-release-date] It was received well and was succeeded by two more sequels in 2003 and 2004 before the franchise moved on to a Colin McRae DiRT series.

 Unlike Colin McRae Rally 2.0, where the game shined on PC, CMR3 was an enhanced console port.
 Nonetheless, I have fond memories from playing